nodrogluap/maxwell/README.md

 $ ./maxwell -s 20 -e 120 -v
 ```

-Note: Reads will be obtained from the start channel to the end channel.
+Note: Reads will be processed from the start channel (20) to the end channel (120).
 End channel must not be smaller than start channel

 #### 2a.
-Run Maxwell when obtaining reads from a server
+Run Maxwell when obtaining reads from a remote server
 Maxwell can also connect to a specified host and port if you wish to obtain reads from a MinKNOW that's running elsewhere (not connected to your current machine).
 This is done with the -H and -P flags (for host and port, respectively).

 Example: